 - Consider a compilation of more than one opportunity.

-- If you are having trouble making contact with key personnel, send contact information to the Department Chair.
+- If you are having trouble making contact with key personnel, send contact information to the Department Head.

-- Propose an alternative that you think meets the program goals and requirements, create a proposed timeline of activities, and submit the solution to the Department Chair for review and approval.
+- Propose an alternative that you think meets the program goals and requirements, create a proposed timeline of activities, and submit the solution to the Department Head for review and approval.